joakim-brannstrom/dsnapshot/README.md

 rsync_args = ["-ahv", "--partial", "--delete", "--numeric-ids", "--delete-excluded", "--modify-window", "1"]
 ```

-Sometimes the default rsync from the path can't be used.
-In that case **dsnapshot** can be configured to use an alternative rsync.
+If the default rsync from the path can't be used.
+In that case **dsnapshot**
+can be configured to use an alternative rsync.
 ```toml
 [snapshot.example.rsync]
 rsync_cmd = "path/to/rsync"